Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility in the area is rated good, with residents typically located 244 meters from their nearest stop.
-Service frequency averages 7 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.
+According to the 2021 Census, only 4.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 7 trips per day across all routes, resulting in approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport